-22 Antigua and Barbuda Health Information System and Policy Framework, 2015 private, given the absence of a current set of NHA.
+22 Antigua and Barbuda Health Information System and Policy Framework, 2015 health expenditure with confidence, whether public or private, given the absence of a current set of NHA.

 23 Antigua and Barbuda Health Systems and Private Sector Assessment, Abt and USAID, 2011 a) The Ministry of Health and the Environment receives an annual allocation from the Government's consolidated fund.
 These resources are used to support the regulation and administration of the health system and the delivery of specified health services, particularly at the primary health care level.